2004 → 2008

 CEO & Co-Founder, Surton

-Chris co-founded BriteCore (a P&C insurance software firm) as CTO and helped grow it into a category-defining insurance platform before it sold to private equity.
+Chris co-founded BriteCore (a P&C insurance software firm) as CTO and spent a decade growing it into a category-defining insurance platform before it sold to private equity.

 Chris holds multiple cloud certifications and is a strong advocate for small elite teams, rigorous documentation, and an automation-first culture.
-His operator background spans product, infrastructure, go-to-market decisions, and executive leadership.
+His operator background spans product, infrastructure, go-to-market, and executive leadership.

 His work has earned recognition including Missouri Small Business of the Year, a Lifetime Service award from the National Association of Mutual Insurance Companies, and multiple Inc. 5000 appearances.

-Outside client work, Chris co-hosts the Build Your Business podcast with Matt Reynolds — a founder-focused show on delegation, systems, AI adoption, sales, and the operational habits that help companies grow without adding chaos.
+Outside client work, Chris co-hosts the Build Your Business podcast with Matt Reynolds and writes The Blueprint — a weekly newsletter for operators on delegation, systems, AI adoption, and the habits that help companies grow without adding chaos.

 CTO & Co-Founder, Surton

 Ben has 16+ years of hands-on engineering experience and holds AWS architecture credentials.
-He leads teams through large migrations, greenfield builds, and modernization efforts — turning ambiguous requirements into secure, scalable, and cost-efficient systems.
+He leads teams through large migrations, greenfield builds, and modernizations — turning ambiguous requirements into secure, scalable, cost-efficient systems.

-Before Surton, Ben worked with Chris as a founding engineer at BriteCore, the modern insurance platform, where he helped shape the platform's early architecture and engineering practices.
+Before Surton, Ben was a founding engineer at BriteCore alongside Chris, where he helped shape the platform's architecture and engineering practices.
 His work spans event-driven architectures, containers and serverless, data pipelines, and infrastructure-as-code.

-Clients lean on Ben when they need a technical leader who can move from whiteboard decisions to production details without losing the thread between business risk, delivery speed, and system quality.
+Clients lean on Ben when there's no room for architectural drift — when decisions need to move cleanly from whiteboard to production without losing the thread between business risk, delivery speed, and system quality.

-Ben is the technical operator clients call when there is no room for architectural drift.
-He is equally comfortable in strategy sessions, design documents, delivery plans, and the production details that determine whether a system is actually maintainable.
+Ben is the technical operator clients call when there's no room for architectural drift.
+He's equally comfortable in strategy sessions, design documents, delivery plans, and the production details that decide whether a system is actually maintainable.

 His background makes him especially valuable when the work spans cloud architecture, modernization, DevOps, and AI-adjacent systems — the kind of projects where business risk and engineering quality are tightly coupled.